omarathon/email-scheduler/README.md

 ## Files

-The main class can be found within [emailscheduler/Main.java](emailscheduler/Main.java).
+The main class can be found within [emailscheduler/Main.java](emailscheduler/Main.java), which utilises the classes found within [emailscheduler/lib](emailscheduler/lib).